You know what you call a pig with no eyes?

 2) A hidden Soho speakeasy run by the people at Jason Atherton’s critically beloved Social Eating House.

-Parked below an unassuming sign that reads “Optician”, the upstairs space has the same slick touches that we’ve all come to expect from an Atherton-run joint, like a beautiful antique mirrored ceiling, a copper-topped bar, and some mismatched-yet-perfectly-coordinated wooden furniture.
+Parked below an unassuming Optician’s sign, you’ll need to locate the pig-shaped door knocker, give it a push, and head up to the top floor.
+The space has the same slick touches that we’ve all come to expect from an Atherton-run joint, like a beautiful antique mirrored ceiling, a copper-topped bar, and some mismatched-yet-perfectly-coordinated wooden furniture.

-Being technically attached to the Michelin-starred Social Eating House is no bad thing either, with the kitchen of the downstairs restaurant sending up bar bites like fried chicken with yogurt, miso, mirin, and soy; a jar of confit duck rillet, with mango and coriander…
+Being technically attached to the Michelin-starred Social Eating House is no bad thing either, with the kitchen of the downstairs restaurant sending up bar bites like fried chicken with yogurt, miso, mirin, and soy; or a jar of confit duck rillet, with mango and coriander…

 NOTE: The Blind Pig is open Monday to Thursday, 3pm-12am, and Friday – Saturday, 1pm-12am.
 To book a table, you can call 020 7993 3251.